SESAR Innovation Days

 The SESAR Innovation Days (SIDs) are the main vehicle for SESAR Joint Undertaking to share progress and disseminate results of its exploratory research programme.
 Unlike other scientific events in air traffic management (ATM) research, the SIDS focus explicitly on exploratory research.
 Organised annually since 2011, the SIDS have become a landmark event in the European aviation research calendar.
 The SIDs will be further strengthened with the support of Engage, the SESAR knowledge transfer network.

-This year’s SIDS will be hosted by the National Centre of Scientific Research (NCSR) "Demokritos" in Athens, Greece from 2 to 5 December, with the main conference running from 3 to 5 December.
-The aim will be to showcase results from European exploratory research and to discuss how to advance promising concepts towards industrial research within the SESAR innovation pipeline.
+This year’s SIDS was hosted by the National Centre of Scientific Research (NCSR) "Demokritos" in Athens, Greece from 2 to 5 December, with the main conference running from 3 to 5 December.
+The aim was to showcase results from European exploratory research and to discuss how to advance promising concepts towards industrial research within the SESAR innovation pipeline.

 The SIDs are based on an open call soliciting contributions from ATM research.
 Exhibitions and poster, keynotes and networking events will provide further opportunities to learn about interesting projects and meet like-minded researchers.

-This year’s SIDs will host once again the annual Young Scientist Award, recognising young scientific talent in the field.
-It will also for first time welcome teams of data scientists and software developers to participate in a hackathon aimed at finding new ideas and solutions to ATM-related challenges.
-Separate calls for applications/contributions will be made for the award and hackathon.
+This year’s SIDs hosted once again the annual Young Scientist Award, recognising young scientific talent in the field.
+For the first time it also welcomed teams of data scientists and software developers to participate in a hackathon aimed at finding new ideas and solutions to ATM-related challenges.

 General Chair: David Bowen – SESAR JU